|HOME > ABOUT THE LANDING ZONE

 About The Landing Zone Parrot Sanctuary

-will strive to preserve the species by working with similar facilities and by educating the public on
+will strive to preserve all species by creating a large flight-friendly sanctuary, working with similar facilities, and educating the public though talks, books and events focusing on

-parrot history, psychological and health issues of birds, necessary attention, and facts about
+parrot history, avian psychological health issues, necessary attention, and factual information about

-There are estimated to be between 10 to 17 million exotic birds in homes in the USA (according to parrots.com).
-If only 1% of these need rehomed due to mental and physical duress,
+Parrots.com stated, "there are estimated to be between 10 to 17 million exotic birds in homes in the US".
+If less than 1% of these parrots need re-homed due to mental and physical duress,

-hardship, or displacement, that is over 100,000 birds.
-There just aren’t enough sanctuaries to
+hardship, or displacement, that is around 100,000 birds.
+There are not enough sanctuaries to

 take these all in, and we’d like to try to aid in resolving this problem through education and

-awareness, as well as giving them a forever home when called for.
+awareness, as well as giving them a forever home when necessary.

-home to parrots whose owners don’t have alternative choices and seek placement for their pets.
+home to parrots whose owners no longer have alternative choices and who seek placement for their pets.

 We are needed in the community to educate the public on the importance of parrots as

-endangered species and to preserve them as their numbers are decreasing.
+endangered species and to preserve them as their numbers are globally decreasing.

 We also will provide

-an educational service to teach people the responsibilities of taking on a parrot, and how many
+an educational service to teach people the responsibilities of taking on a parrot; general parrot knowledge, specific specie care, and other information including how many

-years of commitment this is, as opposed to a dog or cat -- a viewpoint that a bird sales store or
+years the commitment of ownership entails, as opposed to a dog or cat -- a viewpoint that a bird sales store or

-had a garage sale, made items to sell on our website, and put out donation boxes to make money
+had garage sales, made items to sell on our website, and put out donation boxes to raise money

 With the recent approval of our 501(c)(3) status with the US IRS, we may broaden our

 opportunities to fund our parrot rescue center.
-We are now able to seek needed
+We are now able to seek additional

 sponsors, grants and funding to stay in business through organizations requiring the 501(c)(3) to

-This will allow the corporation to continue the programs we are able to set up now for
+This will allow the corporation to continue the programs we set up now, for

 generations.
 Individuals wanting to donate to the corporation would also know that their